HazzaPezza/Portfolio/README.md

 # Portfolio
 Website for storing all my projects - including this one.
 To be deployed and hosted online.

+I finished my Master's Degree in Computer Science this year and I fear I've not had any time to make any projects or host them and talk about them to friends and employers.
+I'm comitting to getting this project up and running in some capacity by the end of the year so that I can have something to refer back to and have something to fill into the spot that says 'website here' when applying for roles or experiences going forward.
+I also want a place where I can host an 'Online Resume' of sorts.

 # Goals
 ## Goal 1 - Static Version
 The aim of goal 1 is to create a good looking front end that works as a standalone website.
 This version of the site will use just HTML, CSS and JavaScript and should fulfill the following criteria: